ethanokamura/perfectline/src/content/javascript-101/syntax.md

 Unlike C++, `;` are optional because the JavaScript parser will add them automatically

-_However you want to write it, stick with it.
-Consistency is most important_
+_However, if you want to write it, stick with it.
+Consistency is the most important_

 ### How to use JavaScript:
 Start by creating a file ending with `.js`!